Here’s a look at Australian mining jurisdictions, including how much the country’s states export and how they compare to foreign peers.

 With such a huge contribution to Australia’s overall economy due to mining, Western Australia attracts global attention — and global comparisons.

-According to the Fraser Institute’s Annual Survey of Mining Companies 2018, Western Australia ranked second on its Investment Attractiveness Index, behind Nevada, United States, at number one.
+According to the Fraser Institute’s Annual Survey of Mining Companies 2020, Western Australia ranked fourth on its Investment Attractiveness Index, behind the US states of Nevada and Arizona, and the Canadian province of Saskatchewan.

-After that, Australian states and territories fall away quickly on the global scale, with the Northern Territory in 23rd place, South Australia in 24th, New South Wales in 42nd, Victoria in 54th and Tasmania in 55th out of 83 jurisdictions.
+After that, Australian states and territories fall away quickly on the global scale, with the Northern Territory in 19th place, New South Wales in 27th place, Victoria in 56th place and Tasmania in 63rd place out of 77 jurisdictions.

-Besides Nevada, the United States had another three states in the top 10: Alaska came in fifth place globally, Utah came in seventh and Arizona at eighth.
+Besides Nevada and Arizona, the US had another two states in the top 10: Alaska came in fifth place globally, while Idaho came in ninth.

 Don’t forget to follow us @INN_Resource for real-time updates!